Representation of tensor functions using lower-order structural tensor set: two-dimensional point group: Introduction to representation theory of tensor functions

 \item Define an isotropic extension of these two anisotropic tensor functions, i.e. ${\psi}(\mathbf v, \mathbf{A},\mathbf{W}) = {\hat \psi}(\mathbf v, \mathbf{A},\mathbf{W},\mathbf{M})$ and $\mathbf {T} (\mathbf v, \mathbf{A},\mathbf{W}) = \mathbf {\hat T} (\mathbf v, \mathbf{A},\mathbf{W},\mathbf{M})$.
 The representation of ${\hat \psi}$ and $\mathbf {\hat T}$ follows Eqs. (\ref{eq 2.2}) and (\ref{eq 2.3}).

 \item Because the structural tensors only partially preserve the material symmetry, additional symmetry constraints are required for ${\hat \psi}$ and $\mathbf {\hat T}$, as

 In fact, only the point group generators $\mathcal G^*$ need to be imposed in Eq. (\ref{eq_constraint}) instead of the whole point group $\mathcal G$.
+A proof is provided in the SI.
 This would greatly simplify the constraint equations.
-The point group generators $\mathcal G^*$ of all 2D point groups are listed in Table S11 of the Supplementary Information. \end{enumerate} In short, the core idea is to find isotropic tensor functions ${\hat \psi}$ and $\mathbf {\hat T}$ in an augmented function space first by relaxing symmetry constraints for structural tensors and then narrow down the function space by adding additional symmetry constraints using Eq. (\ref{eq_constraint}).
-Certainly, seeking the specific functions is still challenging but at least Man and Goddard's reformulation provides a path towards there.
+The point group generators $\mathcal G^*$ of all 2D point groups are listed in Table S11 of the Supplementary Information. \end{enumerate}

+In short, the core idea is to first identify isotropic tensor functions $ \hat{\psi}$ and $\hat{\mathbf{T}}$ in an augmented function space by initially relaxing the symmetry constraints on the structural tensors.
+The function space is then progressively narrowed by reintroducing the appropriate symmetry constraints using Eq.~(\ref{eq_constraint}).
+While determining the specific functional forms remains challenging, the reformulation proposed by Man and Goddard provides a promising path forward.

-Man and Goddard \cite{man2018remarks} only introduced the mathematical framework and gave a couple examples.
-In order to apply this theory for constitutive modeling, suitable low-order structural tensors remain to be discovered for each point group.
+Man and Goddard \cite{man2018remarks} only introduced the mathematical framework and gave a few examples.
+In order to apply this theory for constitutive modeling, suitable lower-order structural tensors remain to be discovered for each point group.
 In this work, we aim to fill this knowledge gap for all 2D point groups and derive explicit formulae for the representation of scalar- and 2nd-order symmetric tensor-valued anisotropic functions.